Althrun-sun/credit_default_predictior/README.md

 - Authors: Althrun Sun, Arjun Radhakrishnan, Morris Zhao,  Ken Wang

-This risk modeling data analysis project was created in the Master of Data Science program at the University of British Columbia.
+This risk modeling data analysis project was created in the Master of Data Science at the University of British Columbia.

 ## Introduction